 Student Voice in the OPGES Pilot

-Studnt Voice for the OPGES Pilot will only be administered in the spring.
-The survey will not be completed in Infinite Campus, but rather through an alternative method.
-Specific details will be communicated in the spring.
+Student Voice for the OPGES Pilot will only be administered in the spring.
+The survey will not be completed in Infinite Campus, but rather through a district chosen alternative method such as paper pencil, scantron or online survey method.